How to Plan Your Quarter in One Day: The 90-Day Focus System for $50K–$120K Operators

 Initiative 4 (Churn reduction): Owner: Customer Success (primary), Founder (design)

 One person owns each initiative.
-They’re accountable for execution and reporting.
-Multiple contributors allowed, but a single owner is required.
+They’re accountable for execution and reporting, and while multiple contributors can support, there must always be a single clear owner.

 Minute 75-90: Review cadence setting